 Inheritance is the most powerful feature of object-oriented programming after classes

-.
+and objects.
 Inheritance is the process of creating a new class, called derived class from

 existing class, called base class.
 The derived class inherits some or all the traits from base